SSSelim/dotfiles/README.md

 * Back up the dotfiles just in case
 * Install [GNU Stow](https://www.gnu.org/software/stow/)

 ```shell
 $ sudo apt-get install stow
 ```

 * Create a directory named dotfiles in your home directory

 ```shell
 $ mkdir dotfiles ~/
 ```

 * Create subdirectories for your need. ex: bash, vim, tmux etc
-* Move your dotfiles in propriate subdir.
+* Move your dotfiles in apropriate subdirectories
-* Following command creates a symbolic link to .bashrc in your home directory.
+* Following command creates a symbolic link to .bashrc in your home directory

 ```shell
 # pwd: ~/dotfiles/